Coast Guard Marine Board of Investigation releases remotely operated vehicle footage from the Titan submersible incident salvage

-The Coast Guard Marine Board of Investigation (MBI) releases remotely operated vehicle footage of the Titan submersible’s aft dome, aft ring, hull remnants and carbon fiber debris on the seafloor before upcoming technical testimony for the Titan MBI hearing in North Charleston, South Carolina, Sept.
-18, 2024.
-This video led to conclusive evidence of the catastrophic loss of the Titan and the death of all five members aboard.
-(U.S. Coast Guard video courtesy of Pelagic Research Services)
+The Coast Guard Marine Board of Investigation (MBI) releases remotely operated vehicle footage of the Titan submersible’s salvage from June 26, 2023, for the Titan MBI hearing in North Charleston, South Carolina, Sept.
+23, 2024.
+As part of the investigation, the wreckage was recovered and transported to a secure facility for detailed analysis.
+(Video courtesy of Pelagic Research Services)

 |Date Taken: